LMJL-Alea/squat/cran-comments.md

 There was no ERROR and no WARNINGs.

-There were 2 NOTEs:
+There were 1 NOTE:

-    * checking examples ...
-[28s] NOTE
+    * checking installed package size ...
+NOTE installed size is 13.0Mb sub-directories of 1Mb or more: data   1.1Mb libs  11.6Mb
-    Examples with CPU (user + system) or elapsed time > 5s user system elapsed
-    plot.prcomp_qts 7.34   0.28    7.77

-The size varies according to the system on which the package is installed.

-    * checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-      'lastMiKTeXException'

-This NOTE appears only on Windows.